kottans/mock-repo/README.md

 ## Privetiki, kottans!
 I'm Maks and it's a pleasure for me to join this community.
 Good luck for everyone and have a nice day!
 ![naughty-cat](gif/307.gif)
->>>>>>> master

-## How it is look like, when you dive into first Udacity course about Git and try to understand all this new information, furthermore, given in english...
+## How it is look like, when you dive into first Udacity course about Git and try to understand all this new information, furthermore, given in english..

 ![i-gont-get-ittt](gif/i-dont-get-ittt.gif)